17 Sep What is Asphalt Recycling?

 “about 80 million tons of asphalt pavement is reclaimed each year, and nearly 100 percent of that total is recycled.”

-Furthermore, recycled asphalt remains in high demand due to shifting local and state regulations.
+Furthermore, reclaimed asphalt remains in high demand due to shifting local and state regulations.
 For example, many states updated policies after further evaluation of the durability of RAP mixes compared to virgin asphalt.
 Plus, with additional usage, municipalities and construction companies increasingly realize cost savings.

 Why is asphalt recycling growing?